Skip to content

 Stats for Nerds

-A low Shannon's entropy value might suggest that your dice are biased or that there's a problem with how you're gathering entropy.
+A low Shannon's entropy value could suggest that your dice are biased or that there's a problem with how you're gathering entropy.
 To investigate further, examine the "Stats for Nerds" section to check the distribution of your rolls and look for any abnormalities.

 For dice rolls, Krux keeps track of every roll you enter and displays the cumulative string of outcomes after each roll.